b24nguyen/VariousNotesAndDuties/PSYCH 257 - Psychopathology.md

 - obsessions and compulsions interfere with everyday life
 - thoughts that are bad or horrible to someone else or self
-- become obsessed with the thought becoming a reality: thought reality fusion
+- become obsessed with the thought becoming a reality: thought-action fusion
 - compulsion is a treatment method to deal with their thoughts

 **Anxiety vs OCD**